opiter09/FF1-FFC-Chunk-Manager/README.md

    be found at https://mh-nexus.de/en/hxd/), and some program to convert Hex to Decimal and back (Windows' Calculator app has a
    "programming" mode that can do this).

+09. If you want to add a new chunk, you can simply create a new file in the folder, with the three digits of placement (generally right after the other ones), then an underscore, then literally anything, and then the ".bin" extension.
+Similarly, you can just remove files to delete them (you don't even have to rename anything since the code only cares about name order).

 09. Now you can run "chunk.exe" again.
 This will seem to do nothing, because it only changes existing files.

 10. Go back out a few folders to where "fftool.exe" is.
 Now drag your Step 2 file onto "compress.bat".
 This will create a new